 Vascular malformations are believed to be congenital in nature.
 However there have been no evidence showing a genetic predisposition meaning it is NOT inheritable in nature.
 We see patients as young as neonates and into their teenage years.
 However, a significant number of patients only notice the malformation or have it diagnosed at a later age (30s to 50s) without any symptoms or signs when they were younger.

-Symptoms depend on their location in the body.
-The ones inside the brain are life-threatening.
-On the other hand, one of the commoner presentations can be as a soft lump in the limbs or facial region that may be obvious and unpleasant looking.
-There may also be associated pain and progressive increase in size over time with skin discolouration.
-They can also undergo repeated bleeding and can invade surrounding body structures, causing problems eventually.
+Symptoms caused by the malformation depend on their location in the body as it usually grows and invades the surrounding tissue.
+A vascular malformation inside the brain can bleed (causing a stroke), cause seizures (fits) due to pressure on brain tissue or press on a nerve in the brain causing nerve deficits. .
+Malformations in the face and limbs can present as a soft lump in the that may be obvious and cosmetically unpleasant .
+There may also be associated pain with progressive increase in size over time with skin discolouration.
+They can also undergo repeated bleeding and can invade surrounding body structures, causing pain and loss of limb function.